frpays/lc0-js/README.md

      make run_server

-Then navigate with a browser http://localhost:8000/
+Browse to http://localhost:8000/ in order to run your local example.

 ### Issues

-- The node garbagge collection has been simply commented-out.
-It was thread-based (see Porting) and I could not figure out how to make it sequential.
-This is should not be very difficult to fix.
-In the mean time this means that the browser will eventually run out of memory.
+- The node garbage collection is temporarily commented-out.
+It was thread-based (see Porting) and I could not figure out how to make it sequential (yet).
+Until it is fixed, the engine leaks nodes during the search process, which means that the browser will eventually run out of memory.

 ### Porting

 # Weights

-Most of the original code base compiles out of the box to javascript with emscripten but there are some parts that won't.
+Most of the original code base compiles right out of the box to javascript with emscripten but there are some parts that won't.

 Notably: